 Host an Hour of Code event.
 See our event how-to guide for a sample run of show, media outreach kit, and other event-planning resources.
 Hosting an event is a great way to promote the Hour of Code and increase participation.

 Attend an event during Computer Science Education Week (Dec.
 3-9).
 Find classrooms and schools participating in your district, city, or state.

 Issue a proclamation or resolution.
 See this sample resolution supportive of Computer Science Education Week and its goals that could be used by state and local legislators.

 Draft an op-ed.
 Consider publishing an opinion piece in your local paper.
 See this sample op-ed supporting Computer Science Education Week and its goals.

 Spread the word.
 Share the Hour of Code video on Facebook and talk about your support on Twitter.
 Share pictures of events or a video of you and other adults doing the Hour of Code.
 Use the hashtag #HourOfCode so Code.org (@code.org) can see it and promote the support.
 Or, use these sample tweets:

 Issue a press release.
 Use this sample as a guide.

 Connect locally.
-Visit code.org/promote to learn more about computer science education in your state.
-Sign the petition there and you’ll get updates from Code.org on their local, state and federal advocacy efforts.
+Learn more about computer science education in your state.
+Sign the petition there and you’ll get updates on Code.org's local, state, and federal advocacy efforts.